Debt Recycling

 • Investment must be on commercial terms.
 Don't loan your cousin the money at 0%.

 • Investment must produce assessable income.
-Don't invest in a collectable.
+Don't invest in a collectable or bitcoin as they don't produce assessable income.

 Simulator